 PG-13 | | Action, Drama, Sci-Fi

-A substance, designed to help the brain repair itself, gives rise to a super-intelligent chimp who leads an ape uprising.
+A substance designed to help the brain repair itself gives advanced intelligence to a chimpanzee who leads an ape uprising.

 Okay, okay.
 Here you go.
 And let's go again.